About Summersville

 Jail & Inmate Records

-The Nicholas County Jail in Summersville serves as the primary detention facility for individuals arrested throughout Nicholas County.
+The Nicholas County Jail in Summersville is the primary detention facility For people arrested throughout Nicholas County.
 During booking, staff members fingerprint and photograph detainees while documenting their personal information.
 Family members and legal representatives can access inmate lookup services through the Sheriff's Office to find information about current detainees.
 Visitation follows specific facility schedules with security protocols in place to maintain safety.

 The bond and bail process adheres to West Virginia state guidelines, allowing arrested individuals to secure release while awaiting trial.
 Information on recent arrests can be obtained through the Sheriff's Office or Nicholas County's online resources.